Strawberry: History and taxonomy

+Fragaria moschata, the musk strawberry or "hautbois" ("high woodland"), was the main commercially grown species until the 18th century.

 Antoine Nicolas Duchesne discovered that the cultivated strawberry ('Gariguette' pictured) was a hybrid of F. chiloensis and F. virginiana.

 Phylogeny

 The phylogeny of the cultivated strawberry within the genus Fragaria of the Rosaceae family was determined by chloroplast genomics in 2021.
 The polyploidy (number of sets of chromosomes) is shown as "2N" etc. by each species.

 Description

 Botanical structure of a strawberry, compared to a peapod.
 The strawberry is a swollen receptacle, covered with many small achenes, the botanical fruits.

 In culinary terms, a strawberry is an edible fruit.
 From a botanical point of view, it is not a berry but an aggregate accessory fruit, because the fleshy part is derived from the receptacle.
 Each apparent seed on the outside of the strawberry is actually an achene, a botanical fruit with a seed inside it.